-Rupert House School has been rated 'Excellent' in all available categories by the ISI (Independent Schools Inspectorate)
+Rated 'Excellent' in all available categories by the ISI (Independent Schools Inspectorate).

-This was just one of the glowing tributes in the report that judged Rupert House School, an independent prep school for children aged 3-11 in Bell Street, Henley on Thames, to be ‘Excellent’ in both headline categories: the pupils’ achievements and their personal development.
+This was just one of the glowing tributes in the latest ISI report that judged Rupert House School to be ‘Excellent’ in both headline categories: the pupils’ achievements and their personal development.

 Inspectors observed the pupils’ excellent personal development with regards to general behaviour, self-confidence, self-awareness and social skills, as well as noting that the children exhibit ‘extremely proficient communication skills’.
 They attributed this strength of self-confidence and resilience to the teachers’ encouragement and ‘have a go’ attitude.